Table of Contents

 Interlocking regulation mechanism exists to control the rate of glycolysis, the citric acid cycle, pyruvate oxidation and oxidative phosphorylation by the relative concentrations of ATP, ADP, and AMP, and by NADH.
 Glycolysis, fatty acid degradation, and the TCA Cycle provide the primary sources of electrons that enter the mitochondrial electron-transport chain.
 Not surprisingly, control of glycolysis and the citric acid cycle is coordinated with the demand for oxidative phosphorylation.
 Oxidative phosphorylation is maintained by cellular energy requirement.
 The intracellular [ADP]and the [ATP] are measures of a cell’s energy status.
 An adequate supply of electrons to feed the electron transport chain is provided by regulation of the control points of glycolysis and the citric acid cycle (phosphofructokinase, pyruvate dehydrogenase, citrate synthase, isocitrate dehydrogenase, and α -ketoglutarate dehydrogenase) by NADH and/or certain metabolites.

 Interlocking of the citric acid cycle and glycolysis by citrate, which hinders glycolysis, facilitates the mode of action of the adenine nucleotide system.
 Additionally, increased levels of NADH and acetyl-CoA hinders the oxidation of pyruvate to acetyl-CoA, and a relatively high [NADH]/ [NAD+] ratio hinders the dehydrogenase reactions of the citric acid cycle.

 Interestingly, another important regulatory effect is the inhibition of phosphofructokinase by citrate.
 ATP and ADP concentrations determine the rate of electron transport through the respiratory series of metabolic reactions via a system of interlocking controls on glycolysis and the citric acid cycle.
 When the demand for ATP decreases, [ATP] increases and [ADP] decreases.
 Because ADP activates isocitrate dehydrogenase and ATP inhibits α -ketoglutarate dehydrogenase, the citric acid cycle slows down.
 This causes the citrate concentration to build up.
 Citrate leaves the mitochondrion via a specific transport system and, once in the cytosol, acts to restrain further carbohydrate breakdown by inhibiting PFK.

 The citrate concentration also builds up when the acetyl-CoA concentration increases, which occurs during the oxidation of fatty acids.
-The inhibition of glycolysis by fatty acid oxidation is called the glucose–fatty acid cycle.
-The pathway allows fatty acids to be utilized as the major fuel for oxidative metabolism in heart muscle, while conserving glucose for organs such as the brain, which require it.
+The inhibition of glycolysis by fatty acid oxidation is called the glucose–fatty-acid cycle.
+The pathway allows fatty acids to be utilized as the major fuel for oxidative metabolism in heart muscle while conserving glucose for organs such as the brain, which requires it.